bahlolab/superSTR/docs/POSTPROC.md

 ## Running post-processing

-**Requirements:** multiparse.py was developed and tested with Python 3.7.
-It will not work on Python 2, and is untested in versions of Python < 3.7.
+**Requirements:** multiparse.py was developed and tested with Python >= 3.7.
+It is untested in versions of Python < 3.7.
 It requires at least two processes (one or more reader processes and a writer process).
 Your operating system may be able to schedule these if you have less than two CPUs (*e.g.* if you are running on a small 1 CPU cloud instance), but this is not currently tested.

 **With a manifest file (4 processes, 150nt reads):** python multiparse.py -m manifest.tsv --output output_dir/ -@ 4 -r 150